linnykoleh/Spring/Notes.md

 		- Used when class implements no interface
 		- Cannot be applied to final classes or methods
 		- Based on proxy inheriting the base class
+		- Spring AOP can use CGLIB proxies whether the target object implements an interface or not.

 ![alt text](images/handout/Screenshot_18.png "Screenshot_18")